nevesnunes/blog/about.md

 ## Source code

 Available in a [git repository](https://github.com/nevesnunes/blog/tree/gh-pages).
-Feel free to open an issue if you want to leave a comment on a post.
+Feel free to open an issue if you want to leave a comment.